Meritocra/coroot-mcp/README.md

 Coroot MCP is a Model Context Protocol (MCP) server that turns your [Coroot](https://github.com/coroot/coroot) observability stack into a set of well-typed tools an LLM assistant can call for root-cause analysis.

+This is a community-maintained integration and is not an official Coroot product or endorsement.

 It is implemented as a [Spring Boot 3](https://spring.io/projects/spring-boot) / [Spring AI 1.1.x](https://spring.io/projects/spring-ai) application and exposes a JSON-RPC 2.0 MCP endpoint over HTTP at `/mcp`.

 The project is licensed under the MIT License.